yft22/sec-gate-oidc/docs/3-configuration.md

   * **uid**: unique profile label
   * **loa**: level of assurance attached to this IDP profile
   * **scope**: scope request when requesting authentication
   * **label**: custom and specific to IDP label.
 It is used to request further identity information from IDP services.
-In the case of github 'organizations_url' is the json key name within return user attributes to request the list of organizations the user belows to.
+In the case of onelogin 'organizations_url' is the json key name within return user attributes to request the list of organizations the user belows to.

 * **apis**: list of binding APIs that oidc-sgate should make visible to the external world as with '--ws-client' binder command line attribute.
 Note that WebSocket does not support redirect, when a request is refused the application only receive an "UNAUTHORIZED" error.
 User application should subscribe to oidc-sgate events to be notified of refusal/error messages.
   * **uid**: api name as exported on oidc-sgate external interface.
   * **info**: misc user info presented to application then an authentication is required.
   * **loa**: level of assurance requested to access this page.
 By depend any IDP with equal or greater LOA will let the request go thought.
 When LOA is negative then the IDP should exactly request LOA.
 This is a very simple model to force a specific IDP on a give set of resources.
   * **requirer**: a list of either/or security labels check again identity authority.
 This list vary from one IDP to an other.
 Warning: this list is a logical OR, one match is enough to pass the check.
   * **prio**: access control priority list.
 The highest number being check first.
 Priority key might be use to implement complex access control as local AND case for security attributes.
   * **uri**: which API to import.
 The "@api_name is the preferred method to import API from bindings running on the same Linux instance, to import API from binding running on the remote Linux instance use 'tcp:hostname:port/api' as with the --ws-client afb-binding command line option.
   * **lazy**: when true oidc-sgate will start even if API to import is not present.